 “In the posting, Rivera wrote that a doctor told her that the children’s hospital would not perform a much-needed kidney transplant because Amelia is ‘mentally retarded.’
 The doctor emphasized concerns about the girl’s quality of life given her limited cognitive abilities, according to Rivera’s account.

-Rivera wrote that she protested, arguing that Amelia would likely die in six months to a year without the operation, but was unable to change the doctor’s mind.
+Rivera wrote that she protested, arguing that Amelia would likely die in six months to a year without the operation, but was unable to change the doctor’s mind.‘We are in the year 2012 and my child still does not have the right to live, the right to a transplant, because she is developmentally delayed,’ Rivera wrote.

 Officials at Children’s Hospital of Philadelphia said they could not speak to the Riveras’ experience specifically due to privacy laws.”